 - Can I waive the application fee or the enrollment fee?

-- Do I have to take a GRE subject test?
+- Do I have to take the GRE?

-- I sent my GRE / TOEFL scores to UNC-Chapel Hill electronically.
+- I sent my TOEFL scores to UNC-Chapel Hill electronically.
 Do I also have to send you a hard copy of the test results?

 - Can I request a specific clinical rotation site?

 - Can I complete the clinical rotation in a laboratory near my current residence?

 - Can I complete the Master’s Degree without the clinical rotation?

 - If I am already working in a molecular lab, do I still have to complete the clinical rotation and student lab?

 - Can I complete the clinical rotation at my current place of employment?